DoepDopiDope/WerewolvesCompany/README.md

 - Change the Witch poison to actually poison the target.
 The poisoned player would start losing HP (after some time, to avoid revealing the Witch identity)
 - Maybe add a vote system for the ship departure.
 Will have to think about it.
 - Add a win/lose screen
+- Change the vote kill trigger (idea from glitched npc).
+Add something in the ship with a screen and a button/bell

 ### Minor possible updates